 - a) Nonspendable amounts that are not in spendable form (such as prepaid items and deposits) or are legally required to be maintained intact. - b) Restricted amounts constrained to specific purposes by external purposes by external providers or imposed by law through constitutional provisions or by enabling legislation. - c) Committed amounts constrained to specific purposes by formal action of the School itself, using its highest level of decision making authority (the School's Board of Directors) through resolution.
 To be reported as committed, amounts cannot be used for any other purpose unless the School's Board of Directors takes the same highest level action (a resolution) to remove or change the constraint. - d) Assigned amounts the School intends to use for a specific purpose but are neither restricted nor committed.
-Assignments can be made by the principal or by an official or body which the Board of Directors have delegated the authority. - e) Unassigned this classification is for all other spendable amounts.
+Assignments can be made by the Board of Directors or by an official or body which the Board of Directors have delegated the authority. - e) Unassigned includes residual positive fund balance which has not been classified within the other above mentioned categories.